-Our visitors are participating in the International Visitor Leadership Program (IVLP), a professional Department of State sponsored program that prizes above all the exchange of ideas with American citizens.
-Home Hospitality provides the visitors with this opportunity while sharing a casual meal and conversation with hosts in an American home.
+Our visitors are participating in the International Visitor Leadership Program (IVLP), a professional Department of State-sponsored program that prizes above all the exchange of ideas with American citizens.
+Home Hospitality provides visitors with this opportunity while sharing a casual meal and conversation with hosts in an American home.

-To be eligible, you must live in the Philadelphia metro area (40-minute max commute from Center City).
+To be eligible, you must live in the Philadelphia metro area (30-minute max commute from Center City).

 How do I become a volunteer?
 Why do I need to Apply?

-Please complete our VOLUNTEER APPLICATION.
-When a specific Dinner Hosting date arises, then you will receive another Hosting Survey to collect additional information.
-The survey are our chance to get to know you better so we can pair you with groups of international visitors.
-Specifically, we ask for your contact information, professional experience, volunteer experience, educational background, language skills, international travel and overall interests.
+If you have seen an advertisement for dinner hosts, please complete our Hosting Survey to share your interest.
+The survey is our chance to get to know you better so we can pair you with groups of international visitors.
+Specifically, we ask for your contact information, professional experience, volunteer experience, educational background, language skills, international travel, and overall interests.

 What is the time commitment for being a Home Hospitality volunteer?

-We estimate each Dinner Hospitality is a 4 to 8 hour commitment if you consider all teh communicating, planning, shopping, learning about your visitors, transportation, the meal, and clean up.
-We offer 12-25 opportunities to dinner host each year.
+We estimate each Dinner Hospitality is a 4 to 8-hour commitment if you consider all the communicating, planning, shopping, learning about your visitors, transportation, the meal, and clean up.
+We offer 12-25 opportunities to dinner hosts each year.
 Whenever possible, we try to give you 1-2 weeks advance notice.
 We especially appreciate your willingness to accommodate visitors on short notice or during holiday periods, but we understand that this may not always be possible.
 The size of the groups varies from 1 to 4 depending upon the visitors’ language abilities and your capacity to host.

 What if I do not speak my International Visitor’s primary language?